 Reid hired Scott O’Sullivan, who discovered that the 80-year-old man who hit Reid had $1.5 million in umbrella coverage.
 Just four months later, Scott had secured a settlement for Reid.
 But Scott didn’t stop helping Reid at that time.
 Reid had $700,000 in Medicaid bills and Scott negotiated those bills down to $65,000.

 Several months after the accident, Bridgette was referred to The O’Sullivan Law Firm.
 Immediately after being hired, Scott O’Sullivan tracked down all the possible insurance policies that might cover Bridgette’s injuries.
 Scott quickly made claims against the at-fault driver’s insurance carrier (American Family) and Bridgette’s own underinsured motorist insurance (UIM) carrier.
 Additionally, Scott hired several experts to help Bridgette establish her harms and losses.
-These experts included a vocational rehabilitation expert, a neurologist and an economist.
+These experts included a vocational rehabilitation expert, a neurologist, and an economist.
 Scott then used the experts’ reports against the various insurance companies and was able to secure the maximum policy limits in the amount of $1,450,00 from all the responsible insurance companies.

 But Scott’s work did not end there.
 Scott also was able to make Bridgette’s health insurance company waive their right to subrogation, meaning Bridgette gets to keep the approximately $600,000 the health insurance company paid for her medical bills.
 It was an honor to work on behalf of Bridgette and we are proud of how hard she has worked to recover from her injuries.

 Raphael ate dinner with several members of his family at a local restaurant.
-While at the restaurant, he ate raw oysters that contained flesh-eating bacteria known as Vibrio vulnificus.
-Of all food-borne diseases, Vibrio vulnificus is the most serious in the United States, with 95% of all seafood-related deaths being due to this one bacterium.
+While at the restaurant, he ate raw oysters that contained flesh-eating bacteria known as Vibrio Vulnificus.
+Of all food-borne diseases, Vibrio Vulnificus is the most serious in the United States, with 95% of all seafood-related deaths being due to this one bacterium.
 The Centers for Disease Control estimates that there are 50 food-borne cases each year serious enough to require hospitalization (although estimates as high as 41,000 total cases have been calculated).
 As a direct and proximate result of eating oysters tainted with the Vibrio bacterium, Raphael was seriously and permanently injured.
-His injuries included but were not limited to the amputation of his legs, permanent scaring, permanent disfigurement, past and future medical bills and of course past and future lost wages.
+His injuries included but were not limited to the amputation of his legs, permanent scarring, permanent disfigurement, past and future medical bills, and of course past and future lost wages.

-As an experienced personal injury lawyer, Scott O’Sullivan filed a lawsuit against the restaurant, the distributor, the wholesaler and the harvester of the oysters.
-Raphael, a hard-working father of three, unfortunately did not have health insurance and had medical bills in excess of $300,000.
+As an experienced personal injury lawyer, Scott O’Sullivan filed a lawsuit against the restaurant, the distributor, the wholesaler, and the harvester of the oysters.
+Raphael, a hard-working father of three, unfortunately, did not have health insurance and had medical bills in excess of $300,000.
 In order to prepare for trial, Scott O’Sullivan retained half a dozen experts to determine the future medical needs and wage loss issues that Raphael would face in his future.
 These experts determined that Raphael’s total future medical needs would be at least $3,967,200, though probably more.
 Additionally, the experts determined that Raphael would probably have upwards of $409,600 in future wage loss as a result of not being able to continue working in the construction industry.

-As result of the vigorous prosecution of the case by Scott, the restaurant settled the case for their policy limits of $1,000,000, plus the remaining parties were able to negotiate a settlement amount of $750,000, which will help take care of Raphael’s medical needs, wage loss and pain and suffering now and into the future.
+As a result of the vigorous prosecution of the case by Scott, the restaurant settled the case for their policy limits of $1,000,000, plus the remaining parties were able to negotiate a settlement amount of $750,000, which will help take care of Raphael’s medical needs, wage loss and pain and suffering now and into the future.